 Spicy Garlic Shrimp has long been one of my favorite dinner dishes to make for a few reasons.
 First, it is very easy and timely.
 Second, it is very delicious full of flavors, and third its a cheaper alternative compared to what you pay at a restaurant.

-What kind of wine goes in Spicy Garlic Shrimp?
+What kind of wine pairs well with Spicy Garlic Shrimp?

 White wine usually pairs well when cooking shrimp or any other seafood dish.
 Sauvignon Blanc or Chardonnay would be ideal wines to use for shrimp.
 This is your go-to category.
 If possible, choose a wine that has a moderate alcohol content, preferably between 10 and 13 percent, and generous acidity.

 Why cook shrimp with the shells on?

 For my Spicy Garlic Shrimp Recipe, I always use and recommend to use deveined shrimp but with shells on.
 The shells add a lot of flavor to them.
 Not that I expect you to eat them, but when left on for the cooking process, shrimp shells contribute a depth of flavor and perfectly soak the sauce.
 In addition, shrimp cooked in their shells have a plumper texture, and they don’t seem to go from perfectly cooked to overcooked.
 But if you do choose to peel the shrimp before cooking, below you can find the easy steps to do so: